MobileUpLLC/Module-Graph-Gradle-Plugin/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/ru.mobileup/module-graph)](https://repo1.maven.org/maven2/ru/mobileup/module-graph)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Gradle plugin for creating a dependency diagram graph of package-modules.
 It looks for imports in nested packages and creates a .dot file which is used to generate the png image of the graph.
+You can also check the dependency graph for cycles.

 ## Notice